 An annuity is a contract issued by an insurance company that can act as a retirement vehicle for the annuitant.
 An annuity provides a tax deferral of interest and capital gains and may even provide a guaranteed monthly income for life if the funds are annuitized.
 Using an annuity as a retirement vehicle is desirable because the money accumulating in an annuity grows on a tax-deferred basis.

 There are generally two parts to an annuity, the accumulation phase and the distribution phase.
-However, it is not mandatory that the annuitant exercise the annuitization option and enter into the distribution phase.
+However, it is not mandatory to go through the distribution phase.
 If desired, the annuitant can just cash out the annuity after the accumulation phase.

 Understanding Tax Deferral

 Annuity funds grow on a tax-deferred basis during the accumulation phase, but this does not mean tax-free.
 When the money is ultimately paid out, income taxes must be paid on most annuities.
 If the annuity is part of a qualified retirement plan, income taxes are paid on the money as it is withdrawn.

 There may be a surrender charge for early withdrawals from an annuity, though there may be an allowable withdrawal amount that is exempt from fees.
 If money is withdrawn before the annuitant turns 59, it is considered a premature distribution and is subject to a 10% IRS penalty in addition to fees.
 In the case of premature death, however, funds are transferred to a named beneficiary.

 During the distribution phase, the annuitant can withdraw money or annuitize.
 If the annuitant opts to withdraw money, the money can either be taken out in a lump sum or can be systematically withdrawn.
 If the owner opts to annuitize, an annuity payout plan is purchased.